growthbook/growthbook/packages/sdk-js/README.md

 })

 // The inline experiment says to do a 50/50 split
-// Instead, everyone is assigned "b" because of the override const {value} = growthbook.run({
+// Instead, everyone will be assigned "b" because of the override const {value} = growthbook.run({
   trackingKey: "my-experiment",
   variations: ["a", "b"]